 When we practice gratitude, we appreciate our lives, our relationships, and the good fortune we have.
 It allows us to take a step back and look at the positive, and not dwell on the negative.
 It reminds us that although things may go wrong at times, we still have a lot for which to be thankful.
 It also takes focus off of materialistic things, and places importance on the intangible things in our life, such as family, friends, relationships, and our health.
 And speaking of health, those who practice gratitude see many health benefits as well.
 They tend to have a more positive, optimistic attitude and are happier, are more energetic and productive, and are more giving in nature.
 Not to mention, they tend to exercise more regularly, feel less stress and sleep better.
 Talk about incentive!

 Share the Love and Tweet this: To show gratitude, is to show love. – http://ctt.ec/hyoC1+ @BrettBlumenthal

 Given the time of year, I really wanted to share the three things for which I’m most appreciative:

-- My Family: With each passing day, I am more and more grateful for the love and support of my husband, and my parents.
+- My Family: With each passing day, I am more and more grateful for the love and support of my husband, my beautiful little boy, and my parents.
 Without them, I would never have dreamed to be part of your life!

 - My Health: When I see how much sickness and depression exists in the world, it makes me feel so appreciative for my healthy body and healthy mind.
 I really do believe that without our health, we have nothing.
 Our health is what gives us the ability to be at our best and at our happiest.
 Taking care of our bodies and minds is one of the greatest gifts we can give ourselves!